TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/ExpressionBuilder/Index.rst

 ..  include:: _ExpressionBuilderLeftPad.rst.txt

-Left-pad the value or sub-expression result with $paddingValue, to a total length of $length.
+Left-pad the value or sub-expression result with :php:`$paddingValue`, to a total length of $length.

 SQLite does not support :sql:`LPAD(string, integer, string)`, therefore a